 Zinc is a mineral commonly found in OTC cold supplements, like Zicam or Cold-eeze.
 While research suggests that it can help alleviate cold symptoms and slightly reduce the duration of your cold, there are a few things you should be aware of.
 First, it is important to understand that zinc helps to alleviate symptoms, not prevent colds.
 For best results, you should begin taking zinc supplements the day your symptoms start.
 After you have been exposed to a virus, zinc works to prevent it from multiplying.
 Ensuring you are taking the proper dose is also important.
 In order for it to be effective, products should contain between 13 – 23 milligrams of zinc.
 Be careful not to take too high of a dose because too much zinc can suppress your immune system.
 Adults should limit their daily intake to 40 mg/day or less.

 If you develop a cold or the flu and are pregnant, many OTC medications may be off-limits.
-In order to alleviate cold and flu symptoms while pregnant, we recommend:
+To help relieve symptoms safely, consider the following supportive care options:

 - Getting plenty of rest